Skip to main content

 SGLT2 inhibitors, including canagliflozin and dapagliflozin, operate through a completely different organ system ∞ the kidneys.
 The kidneys filter blood and, in the process, reabsorb glucose to prevent it from being lost in the urine.
 SGLT2 is the primary protein responsible for this reabsorption.

 SGLT2 inhibitors block this transporter, causing excess glucose to be spilled into the urine and expelled from the body.
 This mechanism is entirely independent of insulin secretion or sensitivity.
 It provides a direct method for removing glucose from the system.
-This process of inducing glycosuria also leads to a mild osmotic diuresis, which can result in modest and a reduction in blood pressure.
+This process of inducing glycosuria also leads to a mild osmotic diuresis, which can result in modest weight loss and a reduction in blood pressure.
 However, this mechanism also carries a higher risk of genital yeast and urinary tract infections.

 Peptide therapies like GLP-1 receptor agonists offer a multi-system approach that addresses glucose control, weight, and cardiovascular risk factors simultaneously.